Things to consider when taking a personal loan

 Repayments made by direct debit

 If you’re in financial difficulty, your direct debit repayment for your personal loan may not leave you with enough money for daily essentials.
 Consider cancelling the direct debit and making a repayment arrangement you can afford with your lender.
+Don’t forget to keep making payments you can afford using another payment method.

 Better ways to deal with your debt